Sleep Apnea Across a Lifetime

 Integrated answers from across dentistry, medicine, OMFS, ENT, and sleep medicine

 Sleep-disordered breathing looks different at every stage of life.
-The same narrow upper jaw that causes a 6-year-old to mouth-breathe and wet the bed can become the reason a 35-year-old cannot tolerate CPAP.
-The treatment changes with age, but the underlying question stays the same: what is in the way, and how do we restore the missed milestones in facial and airway growth?
+The same narrow upper jaw that causes a 6-year-old to mouth-breathe and wet the bed can become one of the reasons why a 35-year-old cannot tolerate CPAP.
+Treatment complexity changes with age, but the underlying question stays the same: what is in the way, and how do we restore the missed milestones in facial and airway growth?

 This page is a starting point.
 It is not a substitute for a consultation, and your situation is almost certainly more specific than any FAQ can cover.